Introduction

 - Not Ideal for Interruptions – If your role involves frequent interruptions—like managing a team, handling client requests, or responding to urgent issues—block scheduling might be hard to maintain.
 You may find it challenging to protect large blocks of uninterrupted time, making it less effective in environments where flexibility is required.

-Luckily, an automatic scheduling tool can mitigate all of these issues and help you stick with block scheduling over the long term.
+The way to mitigate these challenges and to stick with block scheduling long term is to use an automatic scheduling tool.
 Keep reading below to learn how to set up an automatic block schedule with FlowSavvy to avoid the weaknesses of block schedules.

 How to Set Up an Automatic Block Schedule